v-pun215/Argon/README.md

  - To start Argon, run main.py or python main.py

 # Planned Features
- - Multi-OS support (Linux, macOS)
  - More bug free and stable experience
  - A non-verbose mode (ie. the terminal is not shown)

 # Features
  - Supports Vanilla, Forge and Fabric ✅
- - Runs on Windows 10+ 🪟
+ - Runs on Windows, macOS and Linux 💻
  - Supports modding through Modrinth (interface built-in) 🟩
  - Seperate instances of different versions with their own respective mods (kind of like MultiMC, but not quite) 🎉
  - Log in methods: Microsoft, ElyBy, and Offline (cracked) ☘️